Ayesha Curry on Cooking With Family: ‘It’s Messy But the Memories You Make Are Worth It’

 • “Your simple cheese pizza, loaded with cheese and yummy marinara sauce, baked to perfection.”

-• Topping she’d by no means put on pizza
+• Topping, she’d by no means put on pizza

 • Peanut butter.
 “I simply assume that’s ordinary!”

-• Why she loves cooking with family
+• Why does she love cooking with family

 And pizza is a brilliant location to start.

 “It’s gonna get messy, so messy, but the memories you’re making are worth it.”
-Family contributors, she’d have on her group if she competed on Family Food Fight “I’d deliver my dad and my brother Jaz.
-He claims that he can prepare dinner higher than me.
-It’s no longer genuine, so in that heightened experience of competition, I’d love to see if he might crumble or upward thrust to the event.”
+Family contributors, she’d have on her group if she competed on Family Food Fight.
+I’d deliver my dad and my brother Jaz.
+He claims that he can prepare dinner higher than I. It’s no longer genuine, so in that heightened experience of competition, I’d love to see if he might crumble or upward thrust to the event.”

 The first factor she remembers cooking.